How to end a civil partnership

 We are a specialist law firm, focusing solely on family law matters, such as civil partnership divorce and separation, and everything that comes with these life-changing events.
 Established in 2001, at Hawkins Family Law team we are all “people” people, and are committed to producing rounded outcomes for our clients, offering expertise in whatever forum works best for you, always aiming to bring matters to a swift solution with the minimum pain.

-We can provide legal advice and assistance relating to your separation and financial matters and can offer advice as to the way in which you choose to solve your issues with your partner or ex-partner.
-We offer these services whether you are married or in a civil partnership.
+We can provide legal advice and assistance relating to your separation and financial matters and can offer advice on the difference options available for you to choose from in order to solve your issues with your partner or ex-partner.

 The way in which you approach the dissolution of your civil partnership is your choice but, with Hawkins Family Law, you can be assured of our consistently high levels of support and guidance.